Masters of Western Painting

 The intervened posters present images of very famous paintings by the forementioned artists, partially hidden under a found phrase from their biography, outlined with acrylic paint.
 This exercise aims to provoke a round trip for us to read their work through a certain biographical prism, whether social, psychological or cultural.

-General installation views and details of the exhibition The Origin of Forms [El origen de las formas], Museo Centro de Arte Dos de Mayo (Móstoles, Spain, 2023).
+General installation views and details of the exhibition The Origin of Forms [El origen de las formas], Museo Centro de Arte Dos de Mayo (Móstoles, 2023).

 Masters of Western Painting (2023) Text mural.
 Dimensions adjusted to fit.
 Design: Álex Gifreu.